faisaldarbar/ahlanbags/_tabs/about.md

 ## 👤 Meet the Proprietor

-Ahlan Bags is proudly owned and operated by **[Faisal Darbar](https://faisaldarbar.com)** — a passionate entrepreneur with a strong foundation in IT, software development, cloud computing, and business management.
+Ahlan Bags is proudly owned and operated by <a href="https://faisaldarbar.com" target="_blank" rel="noopener noreferrer"><strong>Faisal Darbar</strong></a> — a passionate entrepreneur with a strong foundation in IT, software development, cloud computing, and business management.

 Faisal is a Microsoft Certified professional, web developer, and business consultant who brings a unique blend of technology and retail experience to the table.
 His dedication to quality, innovation, and customer satisfaction drives everything we do at Ahlan Bags.

 When he's not curating the latest bag collections or serving customers, Faisal explores creative ventures like writing, videography, and content creation.
-You can learn more about his journey at [faisaldarbar.com](https://faisaldarbar.com).
+You can learn more about his journey at <a href="https://faisaldarbar.com" target="_blank" rel="noopener noreferrer">faisaldarbar.com</a>.

 ---

 ## ✨ The Ahlan Promise

-Led by Faisal’s vision, Ahlan Bags is more than just a store — it’s a commitment to **quality**, **style**, and **integrity**.
+Led by Faisal’s vision, Ahlan Bags is more than just a store — it’s a commitment to <strong>quality</strong>, <strong>style</strong>, and <strong>integrity</strong>.
 We're here to help you carry what matters, with confidence and flair.

 ## 📍 Visit Us Today!